Radio stations in the UK are required to have a ‘Public File’.

 News stories are curated and created from a team of local reporters who include David Harber, Richard Belle and Jess Black.
 If you think you can join our team of local reporters, and benefit from the training we give, please do get in contact with our news content team here: firstname.lastname@example.org

 Please refer to the ‘radio’ section of this website to see the list of programmes we broadcast each week.
-This may be subject to change for a variety of reasons, not least because someone simply hasn’t updated the page.
+You might see a photo of Roy Martin, for this we apologise.
+This page may be subject to change for a variety of reasons, not least because someone simply hasn’t updated it.

 Some programmes are live, some are recorded, some are ‘voice-tracked’, some are great, some are good, some need improvement.
 In all cases, we aim to provide a quality service that entertains, informs and educates.
 Lord Reith may be long dead but his influence on the radio sector is still very much felt by many.
 As a music radio service interspersed with frequent and varied local content pieces, we may automate our programmes up to 24 hours a day.